How to Grow Geraniums (Pelargoniums) Indoors or Outdoors

 Geraniums can also be grown indoors as houseplants provided you have a south or west facing window.
 If you don’t have a sunny window, you can grow your geraniums under lights.
 Don’t bother with expensive Gro-Lites.
 Plain old fluorescent lights are just fine.
 Use 40 watt bulbs that are 12 inches above your plants and keep them on for 16 hours a day.
 A timer that can turn your lights on and off is helpful.

 Just like plants grown outdoors in containers, you will need to water your indoor plants regularly allowing the top inch of soil to dry out between waterings.
-Use a slow release fertilizer or fertilize every two to four weeks.
+Use a slow release fertilizer or fertilize with a liquid every two to four weeks.
 Keep your plants warm by keeping them away from drafts such as by an outside door.
 Cold will kill them.

 Deadhead the flowers to encourage more blooms and pinch the foliage to encourage branching.